Vicki Hollub

-Vicki Hollub (born 1960) is an American businesswoman and mineral engineer.
-She has been the president and CEO of Occidental Petroleum since April 2016; the first woman to lead a major American oil company.
+Vicki Hollub (born 1959) is an American businesswoman and mineral engineer.
+She has been the president and CEO of Occidental Petroleum since April 2016 and is the first woman to lead a major American oil company.

 Early life

-Vicki Hollub was born in 1960 in Birmingham, Alabama and graduated in 1977 from McAdory High School.
+Vicki Hollub was born in 1960 in Birmingham, Alabama, and graduated in 1977 from McAdory High School.
 She attended the University of Alabama, and in 1981 earned a bachelor's degree (BS) in mineral engineering with a concentration in fuels and mineral resources.
 Hollub was in the 2016 class of Distinguished Engineering Fellows from the University of Alabama College of Engineering.

 Career

-Joining Occidental and Permian expansion
+Early career

 Initially working on oil rigs in Mississippi, Hollub started her career in 1981 with Cities Service, when it was a fully integrated oil and gas company.
 Cities Service was acquired by Occidental Petroleum Corporation in 1982.
 She subsequently held technical and management positions for Occidental in the United States, Russia, Venezuela, and Ecuador.

+Occidental and Permian expansion

 In 2005, Hollub became involved in leading Occidental's expansion in the Permian Basin in West Texas and southeastern New Mexico.
 She was manager of operations for Occidental's Permian business from 2009 until 2011, before being promoted to president and general manager from 2011 until 2012.